GenomicsAotearoa/hts_workshop_mpi/docs/level2/23_assembly_flye.md

 Although the gap is closing rapidly, Oxford Nanopore sequences are fundamentally more error prone than the sequences we obtain through Illumina sequencing and a considerable amount of assembly is spent identifying and correcting errors to produce high-quality contigs from a comparably low-quality set of reads.

-!!! jupyter ""
+!!! jupyter "Comparison of average sequence qualities on different platforms"

     <center>![](../img/level2_23_quality_plot.svg)</center>

 The median sequence quality for the Nanopore data produced using the (now retired 9.4 chemistry) data sits around Q20 for most of the sequence.
-This corresponds to 99% accuracy which might sound good but by definition half of the sequences have lower quality than this.
+This corresponds to 99% accuracy which might sound good, but by definition half of the sequences have lower quality than this.
 At the low end of this plot the sequences are slightly above Q10, which denotes 90% accuracy.

 Finding consensus regions between pairs of reads, when one of them might differ by up to 10% of it's composition **_just due to sequencing error alone_** makes assembly a complicated process and assembly tools which are aware of the error profiles of our long read data are essential.